K3S/IBM-i-PHP-PDO-ODBC-Toolkit-Setup/README.md

    /QOpenSys/etc/php.ini
    ```

-   Extensions are added via this directory:
+   Extensions are enabled via this directory:
    ```
    /QOpenSys/etc/php/conf.d
    ```

    Visit [PHP.net](https://php.net){:target="_blank" rel="noopener"} to learn about configuration options.

-   Default versions of configurations and all the extensions are added when you add the RPMs.
+   Default versions of configuration files and all the extensions are included when you install the RPMs.

-   Updates to RPMs: When there are updates shipped to the RPMs and the config files there is a good system to not get rid of your changes.
+   Updates to RPMs: If you have made changes to the configuration files, subsequent RPM updates will preserve your changes.
 If you are running the config files unchanged from install it will install the newer versions.
-But if you made changes to the config files it will keep the versions you have and write the newer default ones to the same directory with this naming scheme: _filename_.rpmnew
+But if you made changes to the config files it will keep the versions you have and write the new default ones to the same directory with this naming scheme: _filename_.rpmnew

 5. Create New Apache Instance On IBM i: Visit http://ibmiipaddress:2001/HTTPAdmin on your server where you replace ibmiipaddress with the IP address of your IBM server (note that the [Admin Server](https://www.ibm.com/support/knowledgecenter/en/ssw_ibm_i_72/rzaie/rzaiemngsrvr.htm){:target="_blank" rel="noopener"} must be running).
 Click 'Create HTTP Server' in the top left hand corner, and go through the steps of adding a new Apache server.
 Note the webroot folders if you adjust from defaults.

-6. Setup Aache To Run PHP:
+6. Set Up Aache To Run PHP:

-   Once you have created the Apache, use the "Edit Configuration File" option on the
+   Once you have created the Apache instance, use the "Edit Configuration File" option on the
 left panel to add the following configuration options near the top:

    ```